freddyaboulton/gradio-webrtc/docs/userguide/audio.md

 The `ReplyOnPause` class will handle the voice detection and turn taking logic automatically!

+!!! warning "Argument Order"

+    The first argument to the function must be the audio

 !!! tip "Parameters"
     You can customize the voice detection parameters by passing in `algo_options` and `model_options` to the `ReplyOnPause` class.
     ```python